Common Career Mistakes and How to Avoid Them

 Negativity

-- Concentrate on sustainability: Consider how your the work you do contributes to sustainability.
+- Pay attention to sustainability: Look at how work contributes to sustainability.

 Overcommitting Workload

-Reduce stress by:
+Reduce stress through:

 - Practicing Time Management Techniques

-- Clarify Priorities Priorities
+- Establish clear Priorities

 - Learn to delegate unpopular tasks

-Mistake | How to Avoid |
+| Mistake | How to Avoid |

-Not Establishing Goals | Establish clear long-term and short-term objectives Prioritize goals with the highest impact on career advancement * Ensure goals match personal interests |
+| Not Establishing Goals | Establish clear long-term and short-term objectives Prioritize goals with the highest impact on career advancement * Ensure goals match personal interests |

-Neglecting Networking | Attend professional meetings Join online forums related to your field Volunteer for organizational work Participate in employee resource groups |
+| Neglecting Networking | Attend professional meetings Join online forums related to your field Volunteer for organizational work Participate in employee resource groups |

-Stagnation | Seek mentoring Continue education through courses, certifications, or degrees program relevant to the profession * Invest time in developing capabilities demanded by other connected fields. |
+| Stagnation | Seek mentoring Continue education through courses, certifications, or degrees program relevant to the profession * Invest time in developing capabilities demanded by other connected fields. |

-Negativity | Focus on Positivity Concentrate on sustainability * Seek out help where possible |
+| Negativity | Focus on Positivity Concentrate on sustainability * Seek out help where possible |

-Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |
+| Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some common mistakes that people make when they choose a career?
+What are the biggest mistakes that people make when they choose an occupation?

 What can I do to avoid taking the wrong career track?